cipherxof/JassHighlighter/README.md

 JassParser
 ==========

-Syntax Highlighter for vJass, cjass, and wurst.
+Efficient Syntax Highlighter for JASS and it's derivatives.

 Syntax
 ==========